Break Statement in C

 10 9 8 7

-Coming out from for Where i = 6
+Coming out from for loop Where i = 6

-First, we initialized the value of i as i =10.
+Within the For loop, we initialized the value of i as: i =10.
 Next, we used the Decrement operator to decrement the value by 1.
-If you find it hard to understand the code, please visit our article: For Example.
+If you find it hard to understand the For loop, please visit our article: For Loop in C Programming

-Inside the For iterator, we placed the If condition to test whether i is equal to 6.
-If the condition is false, it skips the Break line and prints that number as output (In Our case, 10,9,8,7).
+Inside the For loop, we placed the If statement to test whether i is equal to 6.
+If the condition is false, it skips the Break statement and prints that number as output (In Our case 10,9,8,7).

-If this condition is True, the Break statement will execute, and the iteration will stop at that number without printing the other printf: printf(” %d “, i);
+If this condition is True, the Break statement will execute, and the iteration will stop at that number without printing the other printf statement: printf(” %d “, i);

-In this program, we will use the break statement in the While loop to exit from the iteration.
+In this program, We are going to use the C break statement inside the While loop to exit from the loop iteration.

 #include <stdio.h>